-- "Holdco Ordinary Shares" means the ordinary shares of Holdco, with a nominal value of \$1.00 per share. - "Holdco Preferred Shares" means the redeemable preferred shares of Holdco, with a nominal value of \$10.00 per share. - "Holdco Warrant Instrument" means the warrant instrument by and between Holdco and Computershare US, as warrant agent, governing the Holdco Warrants, to be entered into at the Closing. - "Holdco Warrants" means the EverArc Warrants, as amended at the Merger Effective Time such that each EverArc Warrant becomes a right to acquire one-fourth of a Holdco Ordinary Share on substantially the same terms as were in effect immediately prior to the Merger Effective Time under the terms of the Holdco Warrant Instrument. - "IFRS" means International Financial Reporting Standards as issued by the International Accounting Standards Board. - "IPO" means EverArc's initial public offering by way of a placing of ordinary shares with matching warrants, consummated on December 17, 2019. - "IRS" means the Internal Revenue Service of the United States of America. - "LSE" means the London Stock Exchange. - "Management Subscribers" means members of management of Perimeter that entered into Subscription Agreements with Holdco to purchase an aggregate of 1,104,810 Holdco Ordinary Shares at \$10.00 per share in connection with the closing of the Business Combination. - "Management Subscription Agreements" means the subscription agreements entered into with the Management Subscribers for the purchase of the PIPE Shares. - "Merger" means the merger of Merger Sub with and into EverArc, with EverArc surviving the Merger as a wholly owned subsidiary of Holdco. - "Merger Effective Time" means 12:01 a.m.
-New York time on the business day immediately following the day of the filing of the Plan and Articles of Merger. - "Merger Sub" means EverArc (BVI) Merger Sub Limited, a company limited by shares incorporated with limited liability in the British Virgin Islands. - "NYSE" means the New York Stock Exchange. - "OTC" means the OTC Bulletin Board, an inter-dealer automated quotation system for equity securities that is not a national securities exchange. - "Payment Price" means the Average Price (as defined in the Founder Advisory Agreement) per Holdco Ordinary Share for the last ten consecutive trading days in the relevant payment year, or as otherwise determined in accordance with the terms of the Founder Advisory Agreement in the event that the Founder Advisory Agreement is terminated in certain circumstances, including if there is a Sale of the Company (as defined in the Founder Advisory Agreement). - "PCAOB" means the U.S. Public Company Accounting Oversight Board.
+- "Holdco Ordinary Shares" means the ordinary shares of Holdco, with a nominal value of \$1.00 per share. - "Holdco Preferred Shares" means the redeemable preferred shares of Holdco, with a nominal value of \$10.00 per share. - "Holdco Warrant Instrument" means the warrant instrument by and between Holdco and Computershare US, as warrant agent, governing the Holdco Warrants, to be entered into at the Closing. - "Holdco Warrants" means the EverArc Warrants, as amended at the Merger Effective Time such that each EverArc Warrant becomes a right to acquire one-fourth of a Holdco Ordinary Share on substantially the same terms as were in effect immediately prior to the Merger Effective Time under the terms of the Holdco Warrant Instrument. - "IFRS" means International Financial Reporting Standards as issued by the International Accounting Standards Board. - "IPO" means EverArc's initial public offering by way of a placing of ordinary shares with matching warrants, consummated on December 17, 2019. - "IRS" means the Internal Revenue Service of the United States of America. - "LSE" means the London Stock Exchange. - "Management Subscribers" means members of management of Perimeter that entered into Subscription Agreements with Holdco to purchase an aggregate of 1,104,810 Holdco Ordinary Shares at \$10.00 per share in connection with the closing of the Business Combination. - "Management Subscription Agreements" means the subscription agreements entered into with the Management Subscribers for the purchase of the PIPE Shares. - "Merger" means the merger of Merger Sub with and into EverArc, with EverArc surviving the Merger as a wholly owned subsidiary of Holdco. - "Merger Effective Time" means the time on November 8, 2021 at which the Plan and Articles of Merger were duly registered by the Registrar of Corporate Affairs of the British Virgin Islands. - "Merger Sub" means EverArc (BVI) Merger Sub Limited, a company limited by shares incorporated with limited liability in the British Virgin Islands. - "NYSE" means the New York Stock Exchange. - "OTC" means the OTC Bulletin Board, an inter-dealer automated quotation system for equity securities that is not a national securities exchange. - "Payment Price" means the Average Price (as defined in the Founder Advisory Agreement) per Holdco Ordinary Share for the last ten consecutive trading days in the relevant payment year, or as otherwise determined in accordance with the terms of the Founder Advisory Agreement in the event that the Founder Advisory Agreement is terminated in certain circumstances, including if there is a Sale of the Company (as defined in the Founder Advisory Agreement). - "PCAOB" means the U.S. Public Company Accounting Oversight Board.